KalicoCrew/kalico/docs/MPC.md

 > Note that MPC calibration default to Asymptotic Tuning method intitially and if that fails it will use Differential Tuning.
 (Q: too much detail?).

 ## Hotend or Bed Calibration
 The MPC calibration routine has to be run intially for each heater to be controlled using MPC.
+In order for MPC to be functional an extruder must be able to reach 200C and a bed to reach 90C.
 ```
 MPC_CALIBRATE HEATER={heater} TARGET={temperature} FAN_BREAKPOINTS={value]
+  # TARGET (deg C) sets the calibration temperature.
-  # TARGET (deg C) is a parameter only used for tuning beds.
+  # TARGET default is 200C for extruder and 90C for beds.
-  # TARGET must be above 90 and the bed should be able to reach this temperature.
+  # Note that MPC calibration is temperature independent so
+  # calibration the extruder at higher temperatures hasnt been
+  # shown to produce better model parameters.
   #
-  # FAN_BREAKPOINTS defaults to three fan powers (0%, 50%, 100%) for calibration.
+  # FAN_BREAKPOINTS defaults to three fan powers (0%, 50%, 100%) for extruder calibration.
   # Arbitrary number breakpoints can be specified e.g 7 breakpoints would
   # result in (0, 16%, 33%, 50%, 66%, 83%, 100%) fan speeds.
 Each breakpoint adds
   # about 20s to the calibration.